MarksmanDynamics/Hooker/README.md

 In the case that the artifacts are really bad/annoying, you can simply restart the window and it should fix them.

 This code is fully programmed in batch and it is made to be handled with Windows.
-Other OS' might require extra steps to run the code.
+Other OS' might require extra steps to run the code and may experience more bugs.

 ### Contact
 **Email**: marksmandynamics@gmail.com